The Low Incomes Tax Reform Group (LITRG) is an initiative of the Chartered Institute of Taxation (CIOT).

 2.4 To unsubscribe from any marketing material you receive from us you can do so by contacting us at LITRG [at] ciot.org.uk.
 It may take up to five working days for this to take place.

 3 Keeping your personal information secure

 We have appropriate security measures in place to prevent personal information from being accidentally lost, or used or accessed in an unauthorised way.
 We limit access to your personal information to those who have a genuine business need to know it.
 Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.

 We also have procedures in place to deal with any suspected information security breach.
 We will notify you and any applicable regulator of a suspected information security breach where we are legally required to do so.

 We hope that we can resolve any query or concern you raise about our use of your information.

 You also have the right to complain to the UK Information Commissioner.
 If you live or work elsewhere in the EU or EEA, you can also complain to your local supervisory authority.

 We may change this privacy notice from time to time – please check this page for any updates.

 6 How to contact us

-If you wish to contact us, please send an email to LITRG [at] ciot.org.uk, write to The Low Incomes Tax Reform Group, 30 Monck Street, Westminster, London, SW1P 2AP or call 0207 340 0553.
+Send an email to LITRG [at] ciot.org.uk or write to The Low Incomes Tax Reform Group, 30 Monck Street, London, SW1P 2AP.